 Correctness, Robustness, Efficiency

 Computer programs that fail are much too common.
 Programs are fragile.
 A tiny error can cause a program to misbehave or crash.
 Most of us are familiar with this from our own experience with computers.
-And we've all heard stories about software glitches that cause spacecraft to crash, telephone service to fail, and, in a few cases, people to die.
+And we've all heard stories about software glitches that cause spacecraft to crash, web sites to go offline, telephone service to fail, and, in a few cases, people to die.

 Programs don't have to be as bad as they are.
 It might well be impossible to guarantee that programs are problem-free, but careful programming and well-designed programming tools can help keep the problems to a minimum.
 This chapter will look at issues of correctness and robustness of programs.
 Section 8.2 discusses how you can think about and analyze programs to make the programs that you write more likely to be correct—possibly even provably correct.

 In Section 8.5, we look at another issue that is important for programs in the real world: efficiency.
 Even a completely correct program is not very useful if it takes an unreasonable amount of time to run.
 The last section of this chapter introduces techniques for analyzing the run time efficiency of algorithms.